1961 NCAA University Division men's basketball gambling scandal: West Virginia University vs. New York University (1960)

-In March 1960, during the 1960 NCAA University Division basketball tournament, the East Region's semifinals match between West Virginia University (led by the great Jerry West, who was in his senior year of college by this time) and New York University (who appeared to have recovered from having one of their players being involved with the CCNY point-shaving scandal from years ago by this time via entering their second ever NCAA tournament) had at least one player who, unbeknownst to everyone on both teams at the time outside of likely the one player on NYU himself, accepted a bribe worth $1,000 (worth $10,635 in 2024) to throw the semifinals match to West Virginia a week before the match would be played.
+In March 1960, during the 1960 NCAA University Division basketball tournament, the East Region's semifinals match between West Virginia University (led by the great Jerry West, who was in his senior year of college by this time) and New York University (who appeared to have recovered from having one of their players being involved with the 1951 college basketball point-shaving scandal from years ago by this time via entering their second ever NCAA tournament) had at least one player who, unbeknownst to everyone on both teams at the time outside of likely the one player on NYU himself, accepted a bribe worth $1,000 (worth $10,635 in 2024) to throw the semifinals match to West Virginia a week before the match would be played.
 However, during the heat of the moment of the game, the player in question forgot entirely about the fix and tried to play the game to win instead.
 That would ultimately culminate into the final seconds of overtime where Jerry West would try to hit a jump shot for the win while being closely guarded by Satch Sanders, but missed due to getting his view obstructed by sophomore Ray Paprocky, the player that originally was going to throw the game in favor to West Virginia earlier on.
 In that cruel sense of ironic fate, West's final college basketball game played would end with a missed jump shot over a player that originally tried to throw a game away to him and his team on purpose earlier on in an 82–81 overtime loss for West Virginia.
 New York would later beat Duke University 74–59 to get a surprise reach into the Final Four that year, where they would ultimately lose to the eventual national champions in Ohio State University, as well as lose their third place game to the University of Cincinnati, thus inadvertently sparing them the punishment of vacating their Final Four run later on following the eventual reveal that Paprocky was one of the players involved in the gambling scandal.